AdobeDocs/commerce-cloud-service.en/help/cloud-guide/architecture/starter-architecture.md

 You can have an unlimited number of inactive branches for code storage.
 To access, view, and test an inactive branch, you must activate it.

-{% include cloud/note-enhanced-integration-envs-kb.md%}
+{{#enhanced-integration-envs}}

 ## Production and Staging technology stack

 The Production and Staging environments include the following technologies.
-You can modify and configure these technologies through the [`.magento.app.yaml`][magento.app.yaml] file.
+You can modify and configure these technologies through the [`.magento.app.yaml`](https://devdocs.magento.com/cloud/project/magento-app.html) file.

 -  Fastly for HTTP caching and CDN
 -  Nginx web server speaking to PHP-FPM, one instance with multiple workers